Twicefred/Writing/Stories from TK City (Markdown)/Detective Porn Outline.md

 ### Chapter 1
 Introduction to premise.
 Scene between Robert and Sebastian.

+Sebastian got into a fight with Levi over gym management, but it wasn't serious and they made up soon after.
+His name is quickly cleared when it becomes apparent that he has no real motive for murder.</br>
+Sebastian leads Robert to Claude, hinting that the chef had it in for Levi.
+However, this may be false as Sebastian dislikes Claude for making him look bad as a PT and dietician.</br>

 ### Chapter 2
 Scene between Robert and Claude.

+Claude is the estate chef.
+He is involved in the estate's purchases and is the one who discovers that Levi has been embezzling money.
+However, he is reluctant to take action as Levi knows that he is living under a false identity.</br>
+Claude has a motive for murder, but no inclination to go through with the deed.
+If the estate faces bankruptcy, Maximilian's reference and his experience will all but guarantee him a job at any restaurant he wishes.</br>
+Claude has a long-standing conflict with Sebastian.
+The latter thinks that the chef should prepare healthier food for Maximilian, whereas Claude simply follows Maximilian's wishes.
+In the eyes of the world, this makes Sebastian look like an incompetent PT.</br>
+Claude eventually confides the information about Levi's mismanagement to his friend, Gabriel.
+Claude thinks that the gardener will tell Maximilian or alert the authorities, but he is unaware of the relationship between Gabriel and Maximilian.

 ### Chapter 3
 Scene between Robert and Gabriel.
+'
+Gabriel Greene is the estate gardener.
+He is secretly romantically involved with Maximilian.
+The two have mutually decided to keep their relationship discreet, as their respective families would disapprove.
+They are planning to make it public eventually, and both look forward to living together openly.</br>
+When Gabriel finds out that Levi has been stealing from the estate, he confronts Levi.
+The agent, however, retaliates by blackmailing him with evidence of his affair with Maximilian.
+In desperation, Gabriel hits Levi with a shovel, knocking him unconscious.
+Realising what he's done, he severs the tether holding up the chandelier in the dining room and drops it on the gardener.</br>
+However, none of this is made apparent to Robert immediately.

 ### Chapter 4
 Scene between Robert and Florian.